ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3_santer21jclim.rst

    * ``preprocessor``: tropical_ocean, with the optional setting "sample_obs"
-     the regridding to a grid fitting the mask is required, the other preprocessor settings are chosen to match the methods of Santer et al. 2021 but the recipe would accept other settings.
+     the regridding to a grid fitting the mask is required, the other preprocessor settings are chosen to match the methods of `Santer et al., 2021`_ but the recipe would accept other settings.
    * ``reference_dataset``: name of the reference data set for regridding, this must be RSS if a mask based on RSS should be applied (given at "sample_obs").

 Variables
 ---------
 Tested for:

+*  prw
-  *  prw (atmos, monthly mean, longitude latitude time)
+  (atmos, monthly mean, longitude latitude time)
+*  tas

-  *  tas (atmos, monthly mean, longitude latitude time)
+  (atmos, monthly mean, longitude latitude time)
+*  pr

-  *  pr (atmos, monthly mean, longitude latitude time)
+  (atmos, monthly mean, longitude latitude time)

 Other variables should be possible.